FREE, NO-RISK CONSULT

-When you decide to move forward with a personal injury claim, your lawyer will work on your case with an aggressive two-pronged approach: proving your case and preemptively striking down the other side’s potential defenses.
+When you decide to move forward with a personal injury claim, your no win no fee lawyer will work on your case with an aggressive two-pronged approach: proving your case and preemptively striking down the other side’s potential defenses.
 Depending on the details of your case, the defendant may use a variety of defenses to weaken your case.
 Our job is to destroy those arguments before they have a chance to lay down roots.
 Learn more about common defenses used in personal injury cases.

 Comparative fault is the idea that the plaintiff contributed to their own injuries in some way.
 The goal of this defense is not typically to eliminate the defendant’s liability, but to reduce it.
 For example, in a slip-and-fall case, the defendant’s attorney may claim that the victim was partially responsible for the accident because they were using their cell phone and not paying attention when they fell.
 You need an attorney who can argue down your own liability to maximize your compensation.